billthefarmer/editor/README.md

 ### Unsaved file
-If you touch the back or open button, and the current file has been modified, you will be prompted whether you want to discard it, else the editor will just exit or open a file chooser.
-The current file will be saved on app pause.
+If you touch the back or open button, and the current file has been modified, you will be prompted whether you want to save it, else the editor will just exit or open a file chooser.
+The current file may be saved on app pause using the menu option.
 The scroll position and name will be remembered for the last 10 files opened.

 ### Default file
 If there is no open file any text entered will by default be saved in